 Private landowners and land trusts interested in helping Wildlands Network achieve its long-term vision can voluntarily participate in several ways, including restricting development through conservation easements, selling or donating property to land trusts or conservation buyers, cooperatively restoring and protecting wildlife habitat and pursuing land stewardship incentives through various governmental agencies.

 Does Wildlands Network advocate the reintroduction of wild predators?

-Today’s human communities can safely and peacefully coexist with wolves, cougars, bears, and other large carnivores just as some have done for thousands of years—and continue to do in many parts of the world, including North America.
-In most cases, coexistence simply requires human tolerance.
+Today’s human communities can safely and peacefully coexist with wolves, cougars, bears and other large carnivores just as some have done for thousands of years—and continue to do in many parts of the world, including North America.
+In many cases, coexistence simply requires human tolerance.
 Restoring and protecting wildlands greatly diminishes the likelihood of people coming into conflict with top predators, whose needs are best met within their natural habitats.